-- In these circumstances, any action taken by staff will be shared with a DSL as soon as is possible. - In the event of a request for support to the Front Door Service being necessary, parents/carers will be informed and consent to this will be sought by the DSL in line with guidance provided by KSCMP and ICS.
-Parents/carers will always be informed in the case of a request for support being submitted by the school/college, unless there is a valid reason not to do so, for example, if informing them may put a child at risk of harm or could undermine a criminal investigation. - If, after a request for support or any other planned external intervention, a child's situation does not appear to be improving, or concerns regarding receiving a decision or the decisions made, staff or the DSL will re-refer (if appropriate) and/or DSLs will follow the Kent Escalation and Professional Challenge Policy to ensure their concerns have been addressed and, most importantly, that the child's situation improves. - DSLs and staff will be mindful of the need for the school/college to ensure any activity or support implemented to support children and/or families is recorded.
-Support provided by the school/college where families are struggling will be overseen and reviewed by the DSL on a regular basis to ensure activity does not obscure potential safeguarding concerns from the wider professional network. - All members of staff must be aware that while they have duties to keep information confidential, in line with our confidentiality policy, they also have a professional responsibility to be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children; this may include sharing information with the DSL and with other agencies as appropriate.
-All staff are aware that they cannot promise a child to keep secrets that might compromise the child's safety or wellbeing. - All staff at Valley Park School recognise that all matters relating to child protection are confidential.
-The Executive Headteacher/Headteacher or DSL will only disclose information about a student to other members of staff on a 'need to know' basis. - Prevent guidance clarifies where it is appropriate to rely on consent for information-sharing in relation to students who could be at risk of radicalisation.
+- DfE Guidance on Information Sharing (July 2018) provides further detail.
+Decisions to share or not to share and why are recorded on any referrals made.
+Should anyone contact the school requesting information checks are made as to who they are and from what service.
+Where necessary and appropriate, parents/carers are contacted to authorise the sharing of information.
+Alternatively, advice is sought from the Kent Safeguarding Team or through contact with Social Services or Kent LADO Education Safeguarding Advisory Service (LESAS) should the allegation be against a member of staff. - All members of staff must be aware that while they have duties to keep information confidential, in line with our confidentiality policy, they also have a professional responsibility to be proactive in sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children; this may include sharing information with the DSL and with other agencies as appropriate.
+All staff are aware that they cannot promise a child to keep secrets that might compromise the child's safety or wellbeing. - All staff at The Lenham School recognise that all matters relating to child protection are confidential.
+The Headteacher or DSL will only disclose information about a student to other members of staff on a 'need to know' basis. - Prevent guidance clarifies where it is appropriate to rely on consent for information-sharing in relation to students who could be at risk of radicalisation.
 The guidance states that education providers should consider whether it is appropriate to rely on the student's consent for information-sharing in the case of younger pupils or those with certain needs, consent may be provided by their parents.
 If the school does not obtain consent, or it is not possible to rely on consent, it may still be possible to share the personal information if there is a lawful basis for doing so and compliance with data protection legislation is maintained.